timescale/promscale/README.md

 team to start monitoring Promscale since the first day following best practices from the team behind the product.

-Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.

-Promscale serves as a robust and 100% PromQL-compliant Prometheus remote storage and as a durable and scalable Jaeger storage backend.

-Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale Database (PostgreSQL with the TimescaleDB and Promscale extensions).

-Key features:
-* **Prometheus metric storage:** support for remote write, remote read, PromQL, metric metadata and exemplars.
-* **OpenTelemetry trace storage:** support for ingestion of traces through the OpenTelemetry Protocol (OTLP).
-Jaeger and Zipkin traces are supported via the OpenTelemetry Collector.
-* **Grafana integration:** query and visualize your metrics and traces using the PromQL, SQL and Jaeger datasources.
-* **Jaeger integration:** visualize traces in Jaeger by configuring Promscale as a Jaeger's GRPC backend storage.
-Use Promscale as the storage backend for the metrics required by the [Service Performance Management UI](https://www.jaegertracing.io/docs/1.36/spm/).
-No need for a separate system.
-* **Durable and reliable storage:** built on top of the maturity of Postgres and TimescaleDB with millions of instances worldwide.
-A trusted system that offers high availability, replication, data integrity, data compression, backups, authentication, roles and permissions.
-* **PromQL Alerts:** full support for PromQL alerting rules reusing the Prometheus configuration that you already have.
-* **Multi-tenancy:** support for Prometheus multi-tenancy so you can restrict data access by tenant.
-* **Pick your query language:** PromQL for metrics and SQL for metrics and traces.
-With full SQL support together with TimescaleDB's advanced analytics functions, you can query and correlate metrics, traces, and business data to derive new insights.
-* **Flexible data management:** configurable default retention for metrics and traces as well as per-metric retention and APIs to delete metric series that are no longer needed.
-* **Downsampling:** increase the performance of long-term queries by downsampling metrics with PromQL recording rules and TimescaleDB continuous aggregates.
-Combine downsampling with per-metric retention to only keep the data you need, reduce costs and accelerate performance.
-* **Out-of-the-box monitoring:** leverage the dashboard, alerting rules and runbooks built by the Promscale team to start monitoring Promscale since the first day following best practices from the team behind the product.

 [Learn more](https://docs.timescale.com/promscale/latest/about-promscale/#promscale-schema-for-metric-data)
 about Promscale's architecture and how it works.